Act in good faith and treat employees fairly

 Get leave and public holidays right

-Get familiar with the main types of leave:
+Get familiar with the main types of leave.
+These might include:

 - Annual leave